-- A. Write a documented research paper of at least 1,500 words that includes: - a sophisticated introduction, multiple body paragraphs, and conclusion - a clearly defined, arguable thesis sentence - supporting details that exhibit critical thinking and use credible secondary sources awareness of purpose and audience of words in formal academic language.
+- A. Write a documented research paper of at least 1,500 words that includes: - a sophisticated introduction, multiple body paragraphs, and conclusion - a clearly defined, arguable thesis sentence - supporting details that exhibit critical thinking and use credible secondary sources

 - correct usage of MLA format, including a works cited page

 - sentences that exhibit a command of the complex/ compound with minimal comma splices, sentence fuses, fragments, and mechanics

 - controlled and sophisticated word choice

 - writing in third person/universal

 - an avoidance of logical fallacies

-- demonstration of an
+- demonstrating an

-- appropriate and purposeful use of quotations - correct in-text citations - an annotated bibliography of multiple sources - an avoidance of intentional and unintentional plagiarism - B. Complete a timed essay independently in class - C. Summarize and comprehend college level prose (will include a full reading)
+- awareness of purpose and audience - appropriate and purposeful use of quotations - correct in-text citations - an annotated bibliography of multiple sources - an avoidance of intentional and unintentional plagiarism - B. Complete a timed essay independently in class - C. Summarize and comprehend college level prose (will include a full reading)